-We expect that a majority of our 2021 U.S. sales of gammaCore will be made pursuant to our qualifying contract on the FSS and open market sales to individual VA facilities.
+We expect that a majority of our 2022 U.S. sales of gammaCore will be made pursuant to our qualifying contract on the FSS and open market sales to individual VA facilities.
 Our status as a contractor on FSS means that we are obligated to comply with a variety of federal procurement laws, regulations, and contract terms that require commercial price disclosures, commercial-to-federal price indexing, and compliance with various federal programs.
-Furthermore, as a federal contractor, we are also subject to contractual remedies and potential administrative, civil, and criminal damages and penalties for noncompliance with contract terms, overbilling, or misconduct.
-The cost of maintaining compliance with these requirements could adversely impact us and our business and complying with these requirements could divert managerial and financial resources.
+Furthermore, as a federal contractor, we are also subject to contractual remedies and potential administrative, civil, and criminal damages and penalties for noncompliance with contract terms, over billing, or misconduct.
+Furthermore, the recent Biden administration's executive order requiring all on-site and remote federal employees, contractors and sub-contractors to be vaccinated against COVID-19 or receive an approved medical or religious exemption by December 8, 2021 may apply to us because of our Federal Supply Schedule Medical Equipment and Supply contract.
+Failure to comply with the executive order could lead to loss of the contract, which could have a material adverse effect on our business, revenues, financial condition and result of operations.
+In light of the executive order, we implemented a mandatory COVID-19 vaccination policy for all employees subject to religious and medical exemptions.
+There are, however, ongoing challenges in the federal courts regarding the validity of the executive order, which could lead to future changes to our own policies depending on the outcome of those cases.
+For now, the cost of maintaining compliance with these requirements could adversely impact us and our business and complying with these requirements could divert managerial and financial resources.
 Additionally, failure to comply could result in us being excluded from the opportunity to renew existing federal contracts or to bid on federal future contracts for a period of time lasting up to several years.
-Any of these contingencies could have a material adverse effect on our business, financial condition and results of operations.
+Any of these contingencies could have a material adverse effect on o